2025 Atlantic hurricane season: Tropical Storm Chantal

 On June 29, the NHC began monitoring a decaying frontal boundary along the southeastern United States coastline for potential tropical development.
 Early on July 4, a weak area of low pressure developed along the boundary, off the coast of northeastern Florida.
-Wind shear in the region was weak at the time, and sea surface temperatures were seasonably warm, around 28 to 29 C. That afternoon, the circulation associated with the low became well-defined and was designated Tropical Depression Three by the NHC.

-The system became better organized overnight, showing a significant burst of deep convection on GOES-19 infrared imagery, and became Tropical Storm Chantal at 12:00 UTC on July 5.
+Wind shear in the region was weak at the time, and sea surface temperatures were seasonably warm, around 28 to 29 C. At 18:00 UTC that day, the circulation associated with the low became well-defined and was designated Tropical Depression Three by the NHC.
+The system became better organized overnight, showing a significant burst of deep convection on GOES-19 infrared imagery, and strengthened into Tropical Storm Chantal at 06:00 UTC on July 5.
 That afternoon, the storm maintained a concentrated area of deep convection over the eastern half of its dense cloud cover, while moving northward off the coast of the Carolinas against moderate wind shear.
 Early on July 6, Chantal briefly intensified to 50 kn, and slightly turned north-northwestward, before making landfall near Litchfield Beach, South Carolina, at approximately 08:00 UTC.
 The storm moved northward inland, weakening to a tropical depression strength by late morning.
 A day later, Chantal transitioned to a post-tropical cyclone over northern Virginia.

 In Florida, the precursor to Chantal prompted the cancellation of several Fourth of July events due to rain.
 As Chantal moved ashore in South Carolina, highest reported wind gust reached 56 mph (90 km/h) in Myrtle Beach.
 In North Carolina, maximum totals of 7–8 in of rain fell.
 Flooding and power outages were reported.
 In Orange County, a state of emergency was declared due to flash flooding.
 Over 50 water rescues were conducted across the county.
 An EF1 tornado damaged two airplanes and two hangars at Raleigh Executive Jetport.
 In Durham County, North Carolina, rescue crews performed over eighty rescue missions by boat; the Eno River rose 22 ft within a four hour-period.
 The Haw River rose to 32.5 feet (9.91 meters), the second-highest river stage ever recorded.
 In North Carolina, four people were found deceased in cars as a result of flooding, two in Alamance County, one in Chatham County, and one in Orange County.
 Additionally, two boaters were found dead after going missing while boating on Jordan Lake.
 In all, six people have been confirmed dead in the state.
 Losses totaled to US$500 million according to Gallagher Re.